SmarterApp/AIROSE/AIROSE/README.txt

 Any change in the format of the CSV files will have to be incorporated in there.
 In the code provided we do modelling on "domain score".

+Footnote: Due to restrictions on data distribution we have not bundled sample data from Kaggle.
+You may however, obtain the data yourself from http://www.kaggle.com/c/asap-aes